Women Inspiring Network has done some in-depth conversations with respect to fashion, design and sustainability.

 Fashion and women’s empowerment go hand in hand today, with fashion, of course, essentially transforming into a medium for women that’s definitely empowering them, not only in the way of dressing and self-expression, but by also giving a major stepping stone for those who wish to build a career in the industry from all walks of life.

-The world of fashion is definitely evolving, becoming more inclusive and bringing a quantum wave of empowerment.
+The world of fashion is definitely evolving, becoming more inclusive and bringing a quantum wave of women empowerment fashion.

 Women can now be seen levelling-up the way they dress more in the formal style for office work which in turn, helps them feel confident and empowered.
 From giving women workers an opportunity to provide for themselves to making female consumers feel beautiful and proud of themselves, the power of women coupled with the finesse of the fashion world around the globe has a tremendous impact on the development of our societies.
 Thus, we can now consider empowering women through fashion.